Mission and Vision

 - Design scalable interventions in key areas of faculty expertise and community interests that will enable older adults to remain engaged and active in their communities.

-- Serve as a resource for promoting faculty success in grant writing through collaboration and supportive environment (through collaborations with other centers, connecting faculty to training, to each other, etc.).
+- Serve as a resource for promoting faculty success in grant writing through collaboration and a supportive environment (through collaborations with other centers, connecting faculty to training, to each other, etc.).

 - Age-Friendly Communities